Selective energy and enstrophy modification of two-dimensional decaying turbulence: Approach

 \subsection{Numerical setup}

-2D direct numerical simulations are performed using a Fourier spectral method and a fourth-order Runge--Kutta time integration scheme on a bi-periodic computational domain with $1024 \times 1024$ grid points in the $x$- and $y$-directions.
+2D direct numerical simulations are performed using a Fourier spectral method and a fourth-order Runge-Kutta time integration scheme on a bi-periodic computational domain with $1024 \times 1024$ grid points in the $x$- and $y$-directions.
 Further details of the setup can be found in \citet{taira2016network}.
-The spatial scales are normalized by the domain size $L$ and the time scales are normalized by the initial large eddy turnover time $\tau_0$.
-All the simulations are performed such that $k_{\text{max}} \eta \ge 1$ with $k_{\text{max}}$ the maximum resolvable wavenumber and $\eta$ the Kolmogorov length scale.
-The initial Taylor microscale-based Reynolds number for all the viscous simulations is fixed at $Re_\lambda \approx 4200$.
+The definition of spatial and temporal scales, along with their initial values, are shown in Table 1.
+The initial values are indicated with a subscript $0$.
+The spatial scales are normalized by the initial integral length scale $l_0$ and the time scales are normalized by the initial large eddy turnover time $\tau_0$.
+The isotropic energy spectrum for 2D turbulence is defined as $E(k) = \pi k \langle |\hat{\bm u}(\bm k)|^2 \rangle $ (where the average $\langle \rangle$ is over all $|\bm k | = k$) and $\hat{\bm u}(\bm k) = \int_{\mathcal{D}} \bm u (\bm x) e^{i \bm k \cdot \bm x} \,\mathrm{d} {\bm{x}}$ \citep{boffetta2012two}.
+All the simulations are performed such that $k_{\text{max}} \eta \geq 8$ with $k_{\text{max}}$ the maximum resolvable wavenumber and $\eta$ the smallest (Kolmogorov) length scale.
+The initial Reynolds number based on the integral length scale for all the viscous simulations is fixed at $Re_0 \approx 713.1780$.

 The initial condition for all the simulations is shown in Figure \ref{fig1}(a).
-We also show corresponding energy and dissipation (scaled enstrophy) spectra as the unforced flow evolves.
+We also show corresponding energy spectra, $E(k)$, and dissipation (scaled enstrophy) spectra, $2\nu \Omega(k)$ with $\Omega(k) = k^2 E(k)$, as the unforced flow evolves.
 We can see the presence of the classical $k^{-3}$ turbulent energy spectra and $k^{-1}$ dissipation spectra at the initial condition of the turbulent flow, and the breakdown of the scaling leading to eventual formation of large coherent structures.
-The evolution of energy $E$, enstrophy $\Omega$, and integral length scale $l \equiv \left(\tfrac{\pi}{2}\int_0^{k_{\text{max}}} k^{-1} E(k) dk\right) / \left(\tfrac{2}{3}\int_0^{k_{\text{max}}} E(k) dk\right)$ for two different Reynolds numbers over a long time period $0 \le t/\tau_0 \le 400$ is shown in Figure \ref{fig1}(b).
-The rates of decay of energy (in particular) and enstrophy decrease with increasing $Re_\lambda$.
+The evolution of energy $E$, enstrophy $\Omega$, and integral length scale $l$ for two different Reynolds numbers over a long time period $0 \le t/\tau_0 \le 200$ is shown in Figure \ref{fig1}(b).
+The rates of decay of energy (in particular) and enstrophy decrease with increasing $Re$.

 In the following section, we present and discuss the implications of local and global modification of inviscid, viscous, and compensated viscous flows.
-We define $\delta_1 \equiv \epsilon_1 F(0)/E(0)$ and $\delta_2 \equiv \epsilon_2 F(0)/\Omega(0)$ as normalized rates at which energy and enstrophy, respectively, are injected (negative) or extracted (positive).
+We define $\delta_1 \equiv \epsilon_1 F_0/E_0$ and $\delta_2 \equiv \epsilon_2 F_0/\Omega_0$ as normalized rates at which energy and enstrophy, respectively, are injected (negative) or extracted (positive).
 For the local formulation, the maximum resolvable wavenumber limits the maximum rates of modification.